 - Do volunteer work (The rotary club is a good place to develop business contacts)

-- Look for a part time job in your town.
-This can be skilled or an unskilled job.
+- Look for a part-time job in your town.
+This can be skilled or unskilled job.
 This not only helps your cashflow but also gets you out and mingling with people, which usually brightens job hunters’ attitudes and develops more contacts.

 There used to be a standard to gauge job search time: 1 month of job hunting for every $10,000 in pay.
 It seems to work now but a bit on the short side.
 Technology makes things more competitive and slows down job hunts.

 Good luck!
 Thanks for serving our country.

 Randall Scasny is the Director and Founder of MilitaryJobHunts.com.
 Previously, he worked in technical and managerial roles in many different industries.
 Mr. Scasny was a First Class Petty Officer in the U.S. Navy when he was discharged in 1987, after 10 years of service.
 During that period of time, he was a Technical Instructor at the Advanced Electronics “C” School of the Great Lakes Naval Training Center, a Work Center Supervisor aboard the U.S.S.
 Manitowoc (LST 1180) and U.S.S.
 Inflict (MSO-456) and a Repair Technician on the U.S.S.
 Yosemite (AD-19).